ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ### Operator: IN

-Operator 'in' is validating if a given field contains passed values.
+Operator `in` is validating if a given field contains passed values.
 It will return results if a given field matches **any** of the passed values.

 {CODE-BLOCK:csharp}
 from Companies